AI Market Intelligence

 Physical AI and what software founders can learn from robotics

-Physical AI is not only a robotics story.
-It teaches software founders a hard lesson: intelligence becomes valuable when it closes the loop between perception, decision, action, feedback, and safety.
+Intelligence becomes valuable when it closes the loop between perception, decision, action, feedback and safety.

 Geopatriation, data residency, and sovereign AI strategy

-As AI becomes infrastructure, geography matters again.
-Data residency, sovereign cloud, model access, and regulatory exposure shape where agentic systems can run and which customers can buy them.
+As AI becomes infrastructure, geography matters again — residency, sovereign cloud, model access and regulatory exposure shape where systems can run.

 Enterprise apps with embedded task-specific agents

-The next enterprise software wave will not be a separate AI chatbot beside every app.
-It will be task-specific agents embedded inside the workflows where decisions already happen.
+The next wave isn't a separate chatbot beside every app — it's task-specific agents embedded inside the workflows where decisions happen.

 The autonomous enterprise: hype, reality, and adoption stages

-The autonomous enterprise is a useful north star but a dangerous sales promise.
-Most companies are still learning how to deploy reliable task agents, let alone self-correcting business systems.
+A useful north star but a dangerous sales promise.
+Most companies are still learning to deploy reliable task agents.

 Palantir AI FDE and the commercial proof of field agents

-Palantir AI FDE matters because it validates the direction: forward deployed work is becoming agent-assisted.
-But the lesson for founders is not to copy Foundry; it is to understand the operating system behind field engineering.
+It validates the direction: forward-deployed work is becoming agent-assisted.
+The lesson isn't to copy Foundry — it's the operating system behind field engineering.

 Forward Deployed AI Engineer as a new founder/operator role

-The Forward Deployed AI Engineer is becoming the human role that bridges strategy, customer reality, agent tooling, evals, and production ownership.
-It is also a founder archetype.
+The role bridging strategy, customer reality, agent tooling, evals and production ownership — and a founder archetype.

 FDE Consultants Protocoles vs AI consulting: productizing field expertise

 AI consulting sells judgment by the hour.
-The opportunity is to productize the repeatable part of that judgment into a Skill, Academy, templates, scripts, and MCP tools.
+The opportunity is to productize the repeatable part into a Skill, Academy, templates, scripts and MCP tools.

 FDE Academy as the education moat for agent operators